felixleopoldo/benchpress/docs/source/installation.rst

 For this alternative, you only have to install `Docker <https://www.docker.com/>`_, following the instructions for your specific system.
 This is usually the easiest way to get started and it works for any platform supporting `Docker <https://www.docker.com/>`_.
+You may configure the amount of resources (memory, cores, disk,... ) to be used through the `Docker <https://www.docker.com/>`_ interface.

 .. _linuxx: